 Gilani Engineering is also able to approve alterations and modifications to motor vehicles according to NSW Road Traffic Authority guidelines introduced by State Government.
-We approve a range of modifications from the fitting of aftermarket seats through to body, chassis, suspension and engine/transmission modifications.
+These approvals range from the simple such as the fitting of aftermarket seats through to body, chassis, suspension and engine/transmission modifications.

 "There is always a better solution!
 Improve simply by asking the right questions and add a pinch of "outside the box" thinking"

-In 2012 he started working as a fully qualified mechanical engineer designing, developing and even building wheelchair accessible vehicles.
-Within 2 years he was promoted to a managing position and was heavily involved in R&D of disability products through the duration of his management.
+In 2012 he started working as a fully qualified mechanical engineer designing, developing and even building wheelchair-accessible vehicles.
+He was promoted to a managing position within 2 years and was heavily involved in R&D throughout the range of disability products.

 To completely master all aspects of the products and find room for improvements, Ramin had to leave the office behind and work side by side with the welders, panel beaters and body makers in the factory.
 By doing so he could report directly to the director where the production line requires optimization.
 He was promoted to General Manager in 2015.
-Beside building the products by hand he was investigating the latest vehicles on the market and their ability to be modified into wheelchair accessible.
-After discussions with the team, The Honda Odyssey was introduced in 2015 and the Kia Sorento was introduced in 2016.
+Besides building the products by hand he was investigating what new vehicle on the market would suit to be modified into wheelchair accessible.
+The Honda Odyssey was introduced in 2015 and the Kia Sorento was introduced in 2016 after numerous discussions with the team.

-Ramin is a member of the SAE (Aust), a Registered Professional Engineer in NSW, and an Approved Person under NSW RMS Transport Vehicle Modification Scheme for light vehicles.
+Member of the SAE (Aust), a Registered Professional Engineer in NSW, an Approved Person under NSW RMS Transport Vehicle Modification Scheme for light vehicles.